How to Grow Ornamental, Decorative and Garden Grasses

 Stipa Tenuissima

 Of all the different Ornamental grasses, Stipa tenuissima is a favourite.
-A fabulous-looking grass with many very fluffy flower heads.
+A fabulous-looking grass with has many fluffy flower heads.
 It is so tactile, impossible to walk past without stroking it.
 S. Tenuissima is fully hardy and fast growing up to around .6m.
 It needs nothing more than a trim back in the spring and a sunny, well-drained spot.
 S. Tenuissima is also illustrated right image, with Dierama, Angel's fishing rod.
 S.tenuissima looks good with many garden plants including late flowering perennials such as Echinacea purpurea, Helenium and with Allium sphaerocephalon, which is the late flowering variety .

 Stipa calamagrostis